mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

     to `Run selected statements`.
 19. Visualize query result button.
 Visualizing a query result into a line, scatter, vertical bar, and horizontal bar graph.
 20. Create a query snippet from the queries written in the `SQL editor`.
     Alternatively, press `Ctrl/CMD+D`.
 21. Open Script button.
 22. Save Script button.
 This writes content into the opened file.
-This only works on Chrome or any browsers based on Chromium.
+This only works on Chrome or any browsers based on Chromium served over a secure connection (https)
 23. Save Script As button.
 Save the content as a new file.
 24. [sql_select_limit](https://mariadb.com/docs/reference/mdb/system-variables/sql_select_limit/)
     input.
 Changing the maximum number of rows to return from SELECT statements.